 “Mom, that was the best picnic ever.
 I liked that,” my little dude said as we packed up the baskets and folded up the blankets.
 I liked it, too.
 Loved it, actually.

-The last couple of weeks, we have been getting used to a new routine, or perhaps I should say, lack of one.
+The last couple of weeks, we have been getting used to a new routine.
+Or perhaps I should say, lack of one.
 Each week brings new adventures – there have been summer camps, surprise visitors, dinners with friends, and lots of downtime.

-It’s been nice to not have to be the morning drill sergeant, and better yet, not to have to pack lunches each night.
+It’s been nice not to have to be the morning drill sergeant, and better yet, not to have to pack lunches each night.
 I think of all the school year minutia, it’s the lunch packing I dread most.

 Packing a picnic is a different story.
 I nearly forgot the happiness a simple picnic can bring until the children and I lazed on a blanket under a shady tree at one of our favorite parks.
 There was a time when picnics were part of my every weekend, sometimes quite elaborate ones that friends and I would plan for outdoor concerts or days at the beach.

 It wouldn’t be a picnic without something to sip, and for this picnic, I made a Blackberry Shrub Lemonade.
-Shrubs have been en vogue once again, and I’m loving how it makes use of extra or overripe fruits – or in my case, not so perfect blackberries (which happens more often than I would like).
+Shrubs have been en vogue once again, and I’m loving how it makes use of extra or overripe fruits – or in my case, not-so-perfect blackberries (which happens more often than I would like).

 I like to think of shrubs as simple syrups on steroids – the fruit is macerated in sugar with a spike of vinegar, resulting in a syrup rich with layered flavors; all you need is a splash of club soda for a refreshing drink.
 In this case, I used a sparkling lemonade, which received eager thumbs up from the kids.

 I made a promise to myself that afternoon: I am going to pack as many picnics as I can this summer.
-It doesn’t have to be fancy, it doesn’t always have to have a shrub (though it probably will), but one thing is for sure: it will bring joy.
+It doesn’t have to be fancy, and it doesn’t always have to have a shrub (though it probably will), but one thing is for sure: it will bring joy.

 More Summer Beverages